Skip to content

 Frequently asked questions

 Does shadow mode cost the same as autonomous?
 Compute costs for the AI are the same (the agent does the same work).
-But ROI is negative — you're paying without automating.
+But ROI is negative, as you are paying without automating.
 Typically budget 2-3 months between shadow start and break-even.

 Can the AI enrich the knowledge base during shadow?
 Yes.
 Knowledge-article drafts are a good first autonomous action because they get a human review before going live.
 You can start knowledge base improvement in week 1.

-How do staff react to shadow?
+How do staff react to shadow mode?
 Usually positively: they see the AI reasoning about their work but retain full control.
-We recommend opening the shadow dashboard to the whole team — transparency builds trust.
+We recommend opening the shadow dashboard to the whole team.
+Transparency builds trust.

 Conclusion

-Shadow mode isn't a feature, it's your path to production.
-Don't skip it.
+Shadow mode is not a feature, it is your path to production.
+Do not skip it.
 The 2-8 weeks of shadow are cheaper than one public AI incident.
-The same decision framework works for TOPdesk, Freshservice, ServiceNow, and Zendesk — the underlying principles are platform-agnostic.
+The same decision framework works for TOPdesk, Freshservice, ServiceNow, and Zendesk.
+The underlying principles are platform-agnostic.